googlefonts/googlefonts.github.io/gf-guide/onboarding.md

     <li><a href="https://github.com/google/fonts/issues/new?assignees=&labels=II+API+%2F+Website+%2F+Platform%2C+II+Tools+%2F+workflow+%2F+repo&template=4_anything-else.md&title=">Anything else</a></li>
 </ul>

 From time to time, Google Fonts provides financial and design assistance for projects.
-If you would like to discuss this, please mention that you would like someone to contact you privately when filing an issue (and have contact details on your Github profile page.)
+If you would like to discuss this, please mention that you would like someone to contact you privately when filing an issue (and have contact details on your GitHub profile page.)

 </div>